chemharuka/PQ_HDR_to_Gain_Map_HDR/README.md

 1. Using a specific base photo will result larger file size (approximately double)
 2. Exporting 10-bit heic files will result larger file size (approximately double)
-3. \*\* Monochrome gain map compatible with Google Photos, Instagram etc.
+3. \*\* Monochrome gain map compatible with Google Photos, Instagram etc. Recommended to use for sharing.
-4. Not support input JPEG/TIFF file with RGB Gain Map.
+4. Not support input JPEG file with RGB Gain Map.
+Not support input TIFF or JXL file with gain map.
-5. When exporting 8-bit heic photo, color discontinuity may occur in low-texture areas.
+5. When exporting 8-bit heic photo, color discontinuity may occur in low-texture areas, like clouds, lakes.

 ### heic_hdr.py